FAQ / Logistics

-On August 19th participants are shuttled back to campus and can move-into their residential halls once they have completed the wrap-up process.
+On move-in day (8/15) participants are shuttled back to campus and can move-into their residential halls once they have completed the wrap-up process.

-- Students need to schedule a move-in time-slot for anytime after 12PM on Friday August 19th via the housing portal (instructions will be emailed to students by early July)
+- Students need to schedule a move-in time-slot for anytime after 12PM on move-in day via the housing portal (instructions will be emailed to students by early July from the university)

 - Plans for fall move-in are still being finalized, please note that family members may not be allowed in the residential halls to assist with move-in.